 - Check with the school district office for the dates of school board meetings.
-Ask to be added to their mailing list or e-mail which will allow you to receive the agenda for school board meetings. - The region director is the official Utah PTA representative in your school district.
-If you and your council want to address the school board, you should work with your region director to determine how the presentation will be made. - If a PTA concern needs to be addressed at a school board meeting: - Council concerns are presented by a council president.
-(The region director should always be informed of any presentation to be given at a school board meeting.) - Region concerns are presented by the region director.
+Ask to be added to their mailing list or e-mail which will allow you to receive the agenda for school board meetings. - ٠ The region support committee chair is the official Utah PTA representative in your school district.
+If you and your council want to address the school board, you should work with your region support committee chair to determine how the presentation will be made. - ٠ If a PTA concern needs to be addressed at a school board meeting: - Council concerns are presented by a council president.
+(The region support committee chair should always be informed of any presentation to be given at a school board meeting.) - Region concerns are presented by the region support committee chair.